Sai-Moen/TMInterface-AS-SaiMoen/site/distributions/utility/introspect.md

 # Introspect

-Allows you to look at a save state's memory more closely.
+Allows you to look at a save state's memory more closely (in run mode).

 ## Installation